tuxwall/upload/README.md

 **beta.armbian.com**

-This repository is one of incoming location for beta.armbian.com packages repository.
+This repository is incoming location for **beta.armbian.com** packages repository.
 Once your pull request is merged packages will automatically be published to the repository.
 You can [make debs with our build tools](https://github.com/armbian/build), made on your own or grab somewhere.

 <br/><br/>